m-atthart/qgater/README.md

 ## How to Run

 -Clone the Project\
--Run npm start in client and server directory
+-Run `npm start` in server and client directories

 ## Extra Info